safreita1/PathFinder/README.md

 # PathFinder

-This research is an effort to develop visual-graphic interfaces for sense-making of large networks.
-The goal is to create an algorithmic model and prototype that will allow researchers to study and analyze the hidden patterns in a wide range of networks by identifying and characterizing communities and connectivity between a set of pre-marked nodes within large networks.
+This project is an effort to develop the algorithmic tools necessary to analyze large networks in the context of two or more seed nodes.
+The first goal was to develop the core algorithms necessary for network connectivity analysis, followed by the creation of a web platform to facilitate easy access and intuitive interactions with the network visualizations.

 # How to Run:

 The program can be run from the command line, however, it takes many variables.
-The suggested method of running it is to use the web platform at: [Path Finder](www.path-finder.io)
+The suggested method of running it is to use the web platform at: [Path Finder](http://www.path-finder.io)

 If you want to run it locally here is how: